IsmailKonak/PyTorch-SOTA-Implementations/Vision Transformer/EN/README.md

 1. Clone this repository.
 2. Explore the codebase to gain insights into the ongoing implementation.
 3. Feel free to experiment, make modifications, and contribute to the project's development.

-We welcome your collaboration and hope that this project enhances your understanding of the Vision Transformer model.